-My dream is I wake up in a perfect world where I can turn on any computer anywhere in the world at any company and be able to write code on it without have to spend weeks or months learning a new language or a new development library.
+My dream is I wake up in a perfect world where I can turn on any computer anywhere in the world at any company and be able to write code on it without the necessirty of spending weeks or months learning a new language or a new development library.

-Ahhaa your saying, learn C as that is the only true portable language.
+Ahhaa you're saying, learn C since that is the only true portable language.
 Actually to an extent this is true.
 You can get a C compiler for probably every computer out there.
 However the portability fails when you want to start writing code for a graphical user interface.
 Windows does it one way, Mac does it another and X does it another.

 Okay so what about Java?
-Well its true that Java gives you lots of graphical functionality, the reality is that java apps have to be rewritten or hacked around to get them to work because your machines JVM is not as compliant as you thought.
-If Sun had succeeded with Java they would not have needed a 100 percent Java certification program.
+Well its true that Java gives you lots of graphical functionality, the reality is that Java apps need to be rewritten or hacked around to get them to work because your machines JVM is not as compliant as you thought.
+If Sun had succeeded with Java then they would not have needed a 100 percent Java certification program.

-I loved java as a language as it was so close to Pascal with a touch of C but it was not quite what I needed.
+I loved Java as a language since it was so close to Pascal with a touch of C but it was not quite what I needed.

 Imagine that perfect world.
-I'm an ex Pascal programmer, you're a C coder, your colleague thinks Visual Basic is cool, his friend actually is quiet old and programs in Cobol.
+I'm an ex Pascal programmer, you're a C coder, your colleague thinks Visual Basic is cool, his friend actually is quite old and programs in COBOL.

 The idea behind .NET is that you write in what whatever supported language you want and use the same compiler.
 So I could write in C++ or you could write in Visual Basic but we would run the same code and more or less output the same runtime.

 So imagine this.
-The next release of Microsoft Windows you install has a new runtime called the .NET CLR or common language runtime.
-You write your application in either C++, Visual Basic, C#, Cobol or many others and compile to something called MSIL (Microsoft Intermediate Language) and this is fed through the CLR and produces your app.
-In fact you can actually look at the resulting MSIL code and see it bears more than a resemblance to assembler!!
+The next release of Microsoft Windows you install has a new runtime called the .NET CLR or Common Language Runtime.
+You write your application in either C++, Visual Basic, C#, COBOL or many others and compile to something called the Microsoft Intermediate Language (MSIL) and this is fed through the CLR and produces your app.
+In fact you can actually look at the resulting MSIL code and see it bears more than a resemblance to Assembler!
 In fact you could even code an entire application for .NET in MSIL using nothing more sophisticated than Microsoft Notepad.

-Consider this, Today if I want to write an app I would write in VB, if I want to code a web page I will use asp, if I want to write a Windows NT Service server I will use C or C++. .NET gives me the ability to use the language I am most familiar with.
+Consider this, today if I want to write an app I could write it in VB.
+If I want to code a web page I will use ASP, if I want to write a Windows NT Service server I will use C or C++. .NET gives me the ability to use the language I am most familiar with.

-Good grief we can all use the same libraries and produce the same output.
+Good grief, we can all use the same libraries and produce the same output.
 No longer will the C++ programmer scoff at me because his apps are more powerful.
-Now I am a C# programmer and nobody kicks sand in my face anymore J
+Now I am a C# programmer and nobody kicks sand in my face anymore.

 The story doesn't stop here though